Like the majority of other tourists, I’ve spent most of my time in Japan looking for cool things to do in Tokyo.

 Amori was one of the first places I ever visited in Japan and even now, a couple years later, I marvel at its beauty.
 It is excellent for hiking and relaxing.

 Kochi –Kochi is the newest love affair in Japan.
-And the fact that it is only a flight away from Tokyo means there is no reason you shouldn’t visit.
+And the fact that it is only a flight away from Tokyo is just one more reason to visit.

 As the plane descended, I looked out the window and saw lush green fields, forest-covered hills, and much more landscape than buildings.